sudo-self/Rpi-shairport-sync/FEDORA.md

 ```
 $ shairport-sync -v --statistics
 ```
-The user doesn't need to be privileged, but must be a member of the `audio` group for access to the `alsa` subsystem.
+The user doesn't need to be privileged, but must be a member of the `audio` group if access is needed to the `alsa` subsystem.

 ### Adding to Home

-Follow the steps in [ADDINGTOHOME.md](https://github.com/mikebrady/shairport-sync/blob/development/ADDINGTOHOME.md) to add your Shairport Sync device to the Apple Home system.
+If you have built it for AirPlay 2, you can follow the steps in [ADDINGTOHOME.md](https://github.com/mikebrady/shairport-sync/blob/development/ADDINGTOHOME.md) to add your Shairport Sync device to the Apple Home system.

 ## Update Your Mac!